Seahawks’ Pete Carroll not setting expectations for Josh Gordon, again backs Jason Myers

 But just in case you thought Seattle might consider a change, Carroll again gave an unsolicited vote of confidence Monday.

 “The communication I’ve had with him, he’s ready to bounce and we’re ready to bounce and we put what just happened behind us,’’ Carroll said.
-“Whether it was good or whether it was bad, we put it behind us, and we move forward.
+“Whether it was good or whether it was bad, we put it behind us and we move forward.
 That’s how we’re going.’’

 Gordon ready to hit ground running but with few expectations to start out

 Carroll said he met with Gordon — who the team claimed off waivers from the Patriots on Friday — for the first time Monday.
-Carroll hinted that his talk included how the team plans to help Gordon assure he doesn’t again fall prey to the substance abuse issues that have derailed his career for years, including missing all of the 2015 and 2016 seasons.
+Carroll hinted that his talk included how the team plans to help Gordon assure he doesn’t again fall prey to the substance-abuse issues that have derailed his career for years, including missing all of the 2015 and 2016 seasons.

 “We’re going to do our part, what we can do here, to accent and support the system he’s already got in order,’’ Carroll said.